end-of-game/openshift-voting-app/README.md

 - [oc CLI](https://medium.com/r/?url=https%3A%2F%2Fmirror.openshift.com%2Fpub%2Fopenshift-v4%2Fclients%2Foc%2Flatest%2F)
 - [git](https://medium.com/r/?url=https%3A%2F%2Fgit-scm.com%2Fdownloads)

 >I will use CodeReady Containers (crc) for this example, which is a minimal OpenShift 4 cluster able to run on your local computer.
-This could be an Openshift, OKD or a Minishift.
-At the moment, the version I use for crc is 4.6.15 and 4.6.16 for oc CLI.
-Using git repositories allows us to keep a track of what has been done, to version all yaml files, as we can do for source code.
+This could be an Openshift (version 3 or 4), OKD (version 3 or 4) or a Minishift.
+At the moment, I use crc 4.6.15 and oc CLI 4.6.16.
+Using git repositories allows us to keep a track of what has been done, to version all YAML files, as we can do for source code.
-Using and understanding the oc client will make it possible to automate the creation and deployment of applications.
+Using and understanding the oc CLI will make it possible to automate the creation and deployment of applications.

 ---

 ## Deploy voting-app

-Before starting, if you don't know the basics of Openshift or Kubernetes, let me redirect you to the official documentation of the objects that will be used in this article:
+Before starting, if you don't know the basics of Openshift or Kubernetes, let me redirect you to the official documentation of the objects that will be used, stored and versionned:
 - [Pod](https://docs.openshift.com/container-platform/4.6/rest_api/workloads_apis/pod-core-v1.html)
 - [DeploymentConfig](https://docs.openshift.com/container-platform/4.6/rest_api/workloads_apis/deploymentconfig-apps-openshift-io-v1.html)
 - [Service](https://docs.openshift.com/container-platform/4.6/rest_api/network_apis/service-core-v1.html)